Embu people: Origin

 The Embu are of Bantu origin.
+They are also known as the 'Aembu'.
+They are closely related in language and culture to the Kikuyu, Meru, and Kamba.

 They inhabit the southern windward slopes and farmlands of Mount Kenya.
-Along with their closely related Eastern Bantu neighbors the Kikuyu, Mĩĩrũ, Mbeere and Kamba the Embu are believed to have entered their present habitat from the coast of East Africa, where they had settled early on after the initial Bantu expansion from Cameroon.
+Along with their closely related Eastern Bantu neighbors the Kikuyu, Meru, Mbeere and Kamba the Embu are believed to have entered their present habitat from the coast of East Africa, where they had settled early on after the initial Bantu expansion from Cameroon.